zaksabeast/PokemonRNGGuides/guides/frlg/en/wild (emu).md

 ### Setting up everything before doing any RNG.

 First of all, open RNG Reporter.
-You'll need first to change a few settings :
+You'll need first to change a few settings:
 - Put your own TID / SID (Pkhex is the best way to find it since on emulator)
-- Change the method from "Method 1" to "Method H-1" : The first is for gift / stationary Pokemon while the second is for Wild Pokemon
+- Change the method from "Method 1" to "Method H-1": The first is for gift / stationary Pokemon while the second is for Wild Pokemon

 After that you'll need to open your emulator.
 You should have a save in the place you want to RNG the Pokemon in order to save time and avoid to miss any target frame.
 Load your Lua Script.
 For vba-rr 23.6, go to "Tools" => "Lua Scripting" => "New Lua Script".
 A box will pop-up where you'll be able to select the lua you saved earlier.